rashmi-fit/100-daysOf-Python_challenge/log.md

 **Day 22: 9th May  Monday**

-Today's Progress: I learnt word pattern todat
+Today's Progress: I learnt word pattern today
 Thoughts: i tried two ways and it worked fine for me

+**Link to work:**

+**Day 23: 10th May  Tuesday**

+Today's Progress: i have used while loop programs from python university
+Thoughts: i did it wothout any help and feels good

 **Link to work:**